oracle-livelabs/database/db-operator-with-cicd/5-make-feature/application-changes.md

 2. Open a Pull Request from `feature/cbtransfer01/transaction_date` to `dev`.

-     <strong style="color: #C74634">Note</strong>: When opening a pull request, you will be prompted to select which repositories branches and branches to use.
+     > **Note:** When opening a pull request, you will be prompted to select which repositories branches and branches to use.
 For both the base repository and head repository, select your own forked repository (which contain your username).
 This will simplify the form to a Pull Request merging changes from your feature branch to `dev` as shown below.

      ![Pull Request Open](./images/open-pr.png)